RomanKrasavtsev/xe-bitbar-plugin/README.md

  - CAD - Canadian dollar 🇨🇦
  - TRY - Turkish lira 🇹🇷

+ You could try to use another currency, but you should add sign to get_sign method.

 ### How to use
  - Install ruby
  - Install gem [nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html)